Self-Supervised Monocular Depth Estimation with Self-Reference Distillation and Disparity Offset Refinement: Method

 \textbf{Mutilview Check}.
 Although teacher-student distillation provides supervision during training, the prediction of the teacher model at each pixel is not highly reliable.
 For example, the edge area will have relatively low confidence, resulting in some incorrect outlier points.

-We design a multiview check filter demonstrated in Fig.\ref{fig_mutilcheck}, to filter outlier points and offer a hard mask for teacher-student distillation to avoid target frame points with low confidence.
+Like Monodepth2, we also employ masking strategy to boost performance.
+The auto-masking strategy of Monodepth2 calculates the minimum photometric error between RGB images to obtain the mask, which is used to re-weight the self-supervised loss term.
+In knowledge distillation, our aim is to remove out these points with large depth errors.
+The auto-masking technique does enhance performance by reducing motion scenes, however it masks out points with large photometric errors rather than large depth errors.
+The area with large photometric errors does not completely reflect the large depth errors as illustrated in Fig.\ref{fig_mask_compare}.
+Our needs cannot be satisfied by the auto masking strategy.

+To achieve better distillation of depth information, we design a multiview check filter demonstrated in Fig.\ref{fig_mutilcheck}, to filter outliers and offer a hard mask for teacher-student distillation.
 Specifically, the multiview check filter receives the depth output from the model, which consists of the depth map from the target view and the depth map from the source view.
 According to the imaging principles of a pinhole camera, the correspondence between the pixel points of each perspective and the 3D spatial points can be mathematically described:

 where $\mathbf{K}$ refers to camera intrinsic matrix, $ $ refers to camera extrinsic matrix. $(X_w,Y_w,Z_w)$ and $(X_c,Y_c,Z_c)$ represent points in the world coordinate and camera coordinate, respectively.